mattallen-it/lab-002-windows11-secure-deployment-uefi/README.md

 🖥️ Windows 11 Deployment & Recovery USB (Rufus Lab)
 📌 Overview

 This project documents the creation of a Windows 11 deployment and recovery USB using Rufus.
-It simulates how enterprise IT teams prepare bootable media to provision, recover, and secure endpoints in environments where hardware, security controls, and OS integrity matter.
+It simulates how enterprise IT teams prepare bootable media to provision, recover, and secure endpoints in environments where hardware trust, security controls, and OS integrity matter.

 The USB created in this lab supports: